jerickjoe111/launch-school/RB130/02_testing/glossary.md

 ## DSL

-_DSL_ or _Domain Specific Language_ is a higher level language built within another language that helps solve a problem within a specific domain, an specialized application within another language.
+_DSL_ or _Domain Specific Language_ is a high level language built within another language that helps solve a problem within a specific domain, an specialized application within another language.
 Examples of this are the expectation-style syntax in Minitest, the Ruby testing tool RSpec, or even the framework Rails.

 ## Equivalence and equality